 2.2 Definitions - B

 Back-Up Operation: The procedures for operating the NYCA in a safe and reliable manner when the ISO’s normal communication or computer systems are not fully functional as set forth in Section 5.3 of this ISO Services Tariff and Article 2.12 of the ISO OATT.

+Balance-of-Period Auction: As defined in the ISO OATT.

 Base Point Signals: Electronic signals sent from the ISO and ultimately received by Generators or Demand Side Resources specifying the scheduled MW output for the Generator.
 Real-Time Dispatch (“RTD”) Base Point Signals are typically sent to Generators or Demand Side Resources on a nominal five (5) minute basis.
 AGC Base Point Signals are typically sent to Generators or Demand Side Resources on a nominal six (6) second basis.